Sustainable Wood for Cities

 A first-of-its-kind guide for city projects and policies on sourcing wood to benefit climate, environment, and society

-Wood production can also drive deforestation and emit carbon if it is produced unsustainably, used wastefully, disposed of improperly, or causes forest degradation or permanent deforestation of carbon and biodiversity-rich forests.
+However, wood production can also drive deforestation and emit carbon if it is produced unsustainably, used wastefully, disposed of improperly, or causes forest degradation or permanent deforestation of carbon and biodiversity-rich forests.
 For wood to be considered “sustainable” in terms of climate, biodiversity and human wellbeing it should address four areas: forest impact, socioeconomic integrity, carbon storage, and life-cycle comparisons.
 Engaging with the complete production system of wood products must be the foundation of a sustainable sourcing strategy.

 Strategic sourcing is the key to the climate and environmental benefits of building with wood.
 Sustainable Wood for Cities combines the latest insights from research and practice to assist cities in choosing and sourcing wood products - through specifications, procurement criteria and policies - that have a measurable impact on climate and forests.
 Cities can and should integrate the benefits of these choices into their larger environmental goals and climate action plans.

-The four pillars that define sustainable wood in the guide
+Four pillars that define sustainable wood in the guide

 Navigation map of the SW4C platform